vinefeeder/UK-FTA/README.md

 edit the paths therein for your system.
 NOTE: A working CDM is included.
 No configuration is needed.

-**My5 will need further configuration before running.**
+**My5 no longer needs further configuration before running.**
-My5 HMAC and AES should be first updated by selecting 'Update My5' button.
+My5 HMAC and AES should update automatically without user intervention.
-This is a weekly task befor e downloading My5 content
+However you can force a manual update direct from My5 from the menu.

 ## Usage

 ```
+python menu.py (from inside UK-FTA folder), or preferably
 python gui.py

 At first use check the configuration in config - particularly the save-path.